theotheories/theotheories/README.md

 ### ⚡ Recent Projects:
 - **SavviVille App**: Developed a mobile app to promote local jobs and businesses using React Native and Firebase.
-- **Healthcare Dashboards**: Designed Power BI dashboards for hospitals to track real-time patient data, significantly improving operational efficiency.
+- **Healthcare, Housing, and Ticketing Dashboards**: Designed Power BI dashboards for public sector to track real-time citizen data, significantly improving operational efficiency.
-- **Automation for Cloud Assets**: Built automation workflows in Power Automate to streamline internal processes and reduce human error.
+- **Automation for tracking Cloud Assets and Teambuilding**: Built automation workflows in Power Automate to streamline internal processes and reduce human error.

 ---